 Since we don’t have that much time off, we need to schedule our holidays months in advance.
 If we want to have a spontaneous trip, it mostly ends in a weekend trip.
 And isn’t it true that we want to spend the majority of the time on our destination?
 To arrive there as fast as possible, we choose to fly.
 This is how I did it, and this is how most of the persons I know do it too (I am aware that this is from a European perspective).

 In Europe it is super easy to go to another country with a different culture and environment, without travelling for days.
-Here, we can take the train in one country and be in another nearby country within 8 hours.
+Here, we can take the train in one country and be in another nearby country within 8 hours (depending where you live of course).
 Do we want to go a little bit further, we only have to spend 15 to 20 hours.
 Without flying.
 There is one problem though.
 Flying is super cheap.
 Often it is even cheaper than a train or bus ticket.
 I’ve been on a weekend trip a couple of times, just because the flight didn’t cost anything.
 Let’s go to Dublin, it costs us only 25 euro’s.
 What about Gdansk for 20 euro’s?
 Or let’s go all the way to Marrakech for 60 euro’s!

 Put all the single acts from a large group of individuals together and it makes a huge difference!